You talk a lot about market domination, is that just for effect or are you serious about it?

 Chris: And I think you said something that was really important, which is yeah, it takes some focus and it takes some discipline, but when it’s done, when the system is working, you really do love it, don’t you?

 David: Oh yeah.
 Even when in the early stages when you’re still experimenting and then you’re testing things out and you’re trying to message and go, oh, that didn’t work well.
 It’s still interesting and it’s still fun because we’re doing it in a way you don’t have to spend all the money that you have in making this happen.
-You’re starting out with your largest manageable sub-market, which is essentially a smaller group that you know, that you can create awareness with and you’re building from there.
+In a B2B selling situation, you’re starting out with your largest manageable sub-market, which is essentially a smaller group that you know, that you can create awareness with and you’re building from there.
 So, there’s far less risk.

 Chris: And that is something that I don’t think somebody who’s kind of stuck in their bubble doesn’t recognize is the risk that they’re introducing into their own business by not taking the time to figure these types of things out.
 And so, for you to be able to bring something that is systematized that you’ve done over and over again with many, many clients and help them to provide that focus and that structure has got to be huge.